-ENTERING AUSTRALIA: U.S. citizens may travel to Australia on a valid U.S. passport with an Australian visa or, if eligible, on a valid U.S. passport and an Electronic Travel Authority (ETA), which replaces a visa and allows a stay of up to three months.
-The ETA is free of charge and is available from airlines and many travel agents.
+ENTERING AUSTRALIA: U.S. citizens may travel to Australia on a valid U.S. passport and an Electronic Travel Authority (ETA), which replaces a visa and allows a stay of up to three months.
+The ETA is available from airlines and many travel agents.
 More information about the ETA and entry requirements may be obtained from the Embassy of Australia at 1601 Massachusetts Avenue, N.W., Washington, D.C.
-20036, telephone (202) 797-3000, via the Australian Embassy home page on the Internet at http://www.austemb.org/, or from the Australian Consulate General in Los Angeles, tel (310) 229-4840.
+20036, telephone (202) 797-3000, via the Australian Embassy home page, or from the Australian Consulate General in Los Angeles, tel (310) 229-4840.

 MAP AND COUNTRY INFORMATION: You can view a map of Australia here.
-Click on the lower right corner to increase (decrease) the map size.
-You can review the U.S. State Department information on Australia here.
+You can review the U.S. Department of State Country Specific Travel Information here, and the CIA World Factbook background notes on Australia here.

 CLIMATE: The weather in Australia varies from state to state.
 In general, we should experience mild to warm weather, but it is likely to be cold in Victoria at the start of the tour, especially on Bruny Island and Tasmania; warm clothing may be necessary on Tasmania.
 Nights will vary from cold to cool.
 Rain is possible at any time.